 Think you made a mistake?
 No worries.
 You can change your Page type and category even after you've created the Page.
 Just navigate to your new Page, click the Edit Page button in your Admin panel, click Update Info, and click the navigation link titled Basic Information.
 Then use the drop-down menus to redefine the Page.

-Understanding how Facebook ads work and how best to use them will ensure you create a successful ad campaign.
-The following points will help you prepare a solid Facebook ads campaign that best fits your brand:
+Understanding how to use Facebook ads will ensure that you create a successful ad campaign.
+The following will help you prepare a solid Facebook ad campaign:

 Determine whether Facebook advertising is right for your business.
 Facebook ads allow you to reach out to people who may not have other means of discovering your expertise, product, or service.
 In essence, you're paying for highly targeted people to like you and (you hope!) buy something from you.